< Back to all blogs

 If you’ve driven with a standard transmission before, this process will be familiar.
 Start by engaging the clutch, and shifting into neutral.
 Always use your left foot to engage the clutch, so your right foot is free to operate the brakes and the accelerator.

-Remember to always put the 18 wheeler into neutral before starting the engine.
+Remember to always put the large trucks into neutral before starting the engine.
 1st gear is for situations where you need a lot of traction, not starting or idling the engine.

 Place the truck in gear- 2nd gear, if you’ve just started the engine- and then slowly engage the accelerator while slowly disengaging the clutch.
 If you’ve never driven a standard before, it’s going to take you some time before you can do this well.